localstack/docs/content/en/user-guide/ci/circle-ci/index.md

 #### Cache
 To preserve state between workflow runs, you can take leverage of CircleCI's caching too.
-This strategy will persist Localstack's state for every workflow re-runs, but not for different workflows.
+This strategy will persist LocalStack's state for every workflow re-runs, but not for different workflows.

 ```yaml
 ...